 - Cause tissue trauma (Davies & MacDonald 2008).

 All babies deserve to have the least stressful arrival possible.
-It is even more important that a baby who has passed meconium does not become stressed and hypoxic during labour and birth because it could lead to MAS.
-The following suggestions apply to all births including when there is meconium stained liquor.
+It is even more important that a baby who has passed meconium does not become stressed during labour and birth because it could lead to MAS.
+The following suggestions apply to all births including when there is meconium stained liquor:

 - Avoid an ARM during labour so that any meconium present is not known about until the membranes rupture spontaneously (hopefully this will happen after much of the labour is complete).
 If there is meconium present it will remain well diluted and the amniotic fluid will protect the baby from compression during contractions.